Harlem Hellfighters - Distinguished WW I All Black Combat Unit

 The 369th pulled back some to close the pending gap in the Allie’s line.
 On the 29th they were able to advance and liberate Sechault.

-For the the 369th Infantry Regiment itself was awarded the Croix de Guerre by the French Government.
+For this the 369th Infantry Regiment was awarded the Croix de Guerre by the French Government.

 Harlem Hellfighters in Action

 Corporal Henry Johnson and Private Needham Roberts Fight off Large German Patrol